ISKN/Pulse/README.md

 * You must know the tempo (only for level 1)
 * The format should be mp3, aif or wav (refer to the openFrameworks documentation for more information)
 * The audio file should start on a "beat", meaning that it shouldn't have a few milliseconds of silence or noise for example, or the score might not be correctly evaluated (only for level 1)
+To know if the song is well synchronized, you can open the settings and activate the "tick" option in the debug panel.
+This will periodically play a sound in level 1 which will allow you to check the phase.

 ### License
 This example is licensed under the Do What The Fuck You Want Public License.